 My freezer is lookin’ a little bare these days, so it’s time to start making some stuff that I can freeze portions of for nights when I just want to pop something in the microwave.
-These Garden Vegetable Lasagna Roll Ups are perfect for that.
-I can freeze two “roll ups” in individual containers and have a super hearty and delicious meal ready after only a couple minutes in the microwave (ooh, and I can pair it with some Freezer Garlic Bread!).
+These Garden Vegetable Lasagna Roll Ups are the perfect “homemade microwave dinner.”
+I can freeze two roll-ups in individual containers and have a super hearty and delicious meal ready after only a couple minutes in the microwave (AND I can pair it with some Freezer Garlic Bread!).

 Garden Vegetable Lasagna Roll Ups

 - 2 cloves garlic ($0.16)